SQLite supports five date and time functions as follows:

 R-47125-14019:[The "start of" modifiers (7 through 9) shift the date backwards to the beginning of the current month, year or day. ]

-R-48397-09304:[The "localtime" modifier (12) assumes the time string to its left is in Universal Coordinated Time (UTC) and adjusts the time string so that it displays localtime. ] If "localtime" follows a time that is not UTC, then the behavior is undefined.
-R-38731-06596:[The "utc" modifier is the opposite of "localtime". "utc" assumes that the string to its left is in the local timezone and adjusts that string to be in UTC. ] If the prior string is not in localtime, then the result of "utc" is undefined.
+R-55478-19008:[The "localtime" modifier (12) assumes the time value to its left is in Universal Coordinated Time (UTC) and adjusts that time value so that it is in localtime. ] If "localtime" follows a time that is not UTC, then the behavior is undefined.
+R-43634-32029:[The "utc" modifier is the opposite of "localtime". "utc" assumes that the time value to its left is in the local timezone and adjusts that time value to be in UTC. ] If the time to the left is not in localtime, then the result of "utc" is undefined.

 Compute the current date.